-In addition to the Section 106 process, FHWA and local agencies must consult with the affected tribes on projects that potentially affect treaty rights.
+In addition to the Section 106 process, FHWA and local agencies must consult with the affected tribes on projects that potentially affect tribal treaty rights, real estate holdings, transportation, employment, or other impacts.
 Local Programs process for sharing discipline reports with tribes is described in the NEPA Categorical Exclusions - A Guidebook for Local Agencies (Appendix O).